 An annual budget is adopted for the general fund in conformity with the guidelines described above.
-The original 2020 budget includes approximately \$42.8 million in appropriations and other amounts to be raised and \$58,000 in encumbrances and appropriations carried over from previous years.
-During 2020, Town Meeting approved supplemental appropriations totaling \$1.3 million, primarily for the voted use of free cash for transfers to the Stabilization and OPEB trust funds.
+The original 2021 budget includes approximately \$43.5 million in appropriations and other amounts to be raised and \$128,000 in encumbrances and appropriations carried over from previous years.
+During 2021, Town Meeting approved supplemental appropriations totaling \$1.8 million, primarily for the voted use of free cash for transfers to the Stabilization and OPEB trust funds and free cash voted at a special town meeting to reduce the tax rate.